altunenes/sorceress/docs/explanations of illusions.md

 ## 1- chromatic

-Chromatic adaptation is probably one of the central concepts in color vision.
+Chromatic adaptation is probably one of the central concepts in color vision.It is an important factor in the perception of color.
+When the color of the light source changes, the brain automatically compensates for this change, which can alter the way that we perceive the colors in an image.
+For example, if you look at an optical illusion under different lighting conditions, it may appear to change in its intensity or color, due to the brain's ability to adapt to changes in the color of the light.
 Chromatic adaptation is decreased sensitivity to a particular color as a result of prolonged exposure to a colored stimulus.
 The chromatic adaptation transforms were mainly studied with von Kries, Bradford, Sharp, and CMCCAT2000.
 However, CMCCAT2000 performed best.
 You can apply this function to any image and function automatically processes the image and returns a gif file.
 The gif file shows the transformation of the image from the original to the adapted image.

 The von Kries chromatic adaptation method is a technique that is sometimes used in camera image processing.
 The method is to apply a gain to each of the human cone cell spectral sensitivity responses so as to keep the adapted appearance of the reference white constant.
 Herbert E. Ives was the first to clearly apply Johannes von Kries' theory of adaptive gains on the three cone cell types to the issue of color constancy; as a result, the technique is sometimes known as the Ives transform or the von Kries-Ives adaptation (Gegenfurtner, 1999).